nathggns/uri.js/README.md

 uri.js
 ======

 URI Parser (and soon to be URI encoder) in Javascript.

 **[Changelog](Changelog.md)**

 ## Features

  - Parses query strings in Javascript `URI.query` - URL decodes too.
  - Creates `window.location.query` if included directly as a script and configured to do so.
  - Includes function to extend objects (similar to `jQuery.extend`) `URI.extend`
+ - Compile a query object back into a query string `URI.compile`

 Supports use as in many module situations (CommonJS, PhantomJS, RequireJS, NodeJS), or simply including as a script in the browser.